michaelbarone/cc3/docs/README.md

 Copy the section of `cursor_setting.md` into your cursor settings User Rules section and customize as needed

-Copy and rename the `.cursorrules.example` into the root directory as `.cursorrules`.  customize as needed -.cursorrules are deprecated and this will be updated soon.
+Copy and rename the `.cursorrules.example` into the root directory as `.cursorrules`.  customize as needed

+- .cursorrules are deprecated and this will be updated soon.

+## Project Setup

+update the `docs/project-context.md` with specifics for this project for things like directory structure, key frameworks and depenedencies, and best practices

 ## Docs Directory Structure